 - A completed Emblem Use Authorization Statement (EUAS) issued by the organization, for each applicant, as proof of the applicant’s required minimum donation to the organization.

 - Actual production of the plate will begin when the Department receives 200 completed applications and appropriate fees.
 The organization will collect the applications, and when it has 200, will forward them to the Department for processing.

-- Once production begins, subsequent applicants will submit their specialty plate requests directly to the Department.
+- Once production begins, subsequent applicants will submit their specialty license plate requests directly to the Department.

 The following organization has submitted an application to develop a new Missouri specialty plate:

-You may send feedback regarding the above proposed specialty plate by sending an e-mail message to firstname.lastname@example.org that includes the following information:
+You may send feedback regarding a proposed specialty license plate by sending an e-mail message to firstname.lastname@example.org that includes the following information:

 - Your full name

 - Your e-mail address (if applicable)